majianjia/nnom/docs/api_layers.md

 Layers APIs are listed in *nnom_layers.h*

+**Notes**

-1D/2D operations are both working with (H, W, C) format, known as "channel last".
-When working with 1D operations, the H for all the shapes must be 1 constantly.
+- 1D/2D operations are both working with (H, W, C) format, known as "channel last".
+- When working with 1D operations, the H for all the shapes must be 1 constantly.

 ---

-## Input
+## Input()

 ~~~c
 nnom_layer_t* Input(nnom_shape_t input_shape, * p_buf);
 ~~~

-A model must start with a Input layer for copying inputd data from user space to NNoM space.
+**A model must start with a Input layer** to copy input data from user memory space to NNoM memory space.

 **Arguments**

-- **input_shape:** the shape of input.
+- **input_shape:** the shape of input data to the model.
 - **p_buf:** the data buf in user space.

 **Return**